CULTIVATING CHANGE

 This initiative recognizes that the speed of transformation accelerates significantly when multiple philanthropic foundations work together with partners to plan connected, long-term strategies.
 By bringing together diverse stakeholders, we are fostering the development of coordinated action mechanisms that enable a more cohesive approach to addressing the challenges of transitioning to regenerative and agroecological practices.

 Central to this effort is the emphasis on supporting regional coordination, recognizing that localized solutions are essential for addressing the unique challenges and opportunities faced by different communities and ecosystems.
-GA advocates for moving from a project-based approach to a systems approach, recognizing the interconnectedness of various elements within the food system and the need for holistic solutions.
+The Global Alliance advocates for moving from a project-based approach to a systems approach, recognizing the interconnectedness of various elements within the food system and the need for holistic solutions.

 Philanthropy can align to scale and mobilize additional donors through their national–global influence as well as catalyze creative investment vehicles to drive market and ecosystem changes on the ground by filling the public/private sector funding gaps to enable landscape-level transformation.